 - Finally, we can ask for some changes, putting comments on your code, then your branch will be merged by a Nuxeo developer.

-- Start by an introductory email in the mailing list, explaining purpose of the new module you want to develop (BEFORE developing it) and how you think of doing it or how you did it (although it is always better to contact the list before).
+- Start by an introductory email to the partners mailing list, explaining the purpose of the new module you want to develop (BEFORE developing it) and how you think of doing it or how you did it (although it is always better to contact the list before).

 - After a few exchanges in the mailing list, return the Contributor Agreement signed.
 Nuxeo will then add you to the GitHub organization and give you rights to commit in a new GitHub repository.

 - Read and respect the Coding and design guidelines.

 - Commit your development regularly (meaning don't wait to finish everything: on the contrary commit each of your developments on a very atomic mode, mentioning the purpose of your commit in JIRA (take it as an advice more than a rule).